Fall 2022 (in-person)

 A workshop/seminar in writing for digital media, hyper-literature, video games, interactive installations and experiences.

 This course introduces the history, terminology, sub-genres, technological media, creative opportunities and artistic challenges of writing interactive stories.
-The online class will include the following elements: 1) sample interactive narratives to read, play or view; 2) theoretical and practical readings and videos in the art and craft of writing interactive stories; 3) brief lectures by the instructor that add context, connect ideas, explain assignments, and offer suggestions on how to write and revise your own interactive stories; 4) online discussion forums to debate ideas and to workshop draft stories as a large group or smaller break-out groups.
+The class will include the following elements: 1) sample interactive narratives to read, play or view; 2) theoretical and practical readings and videos in the art and craft of writing interactive stories; 3) brief lectures by the instructor that add context, connect ideas, explain assignments, and offer suggestions on how to write and revise your own interactive stories; 4) in-person workshops to submit draft stories and critique as a large group or in smaller break-out groups.

 This is a third-year Writing course, so you will be assessed on your ability to create polished, coherent, original prose narratives and critical reviews.
-This course also focuses on the design and production of interactive media, so you will be assessed on your ability to apply tools, concepts and techniques of different types of interactive media to produce effective and affecting narratives of original conception and artistic power.
-Lastly, the course demands participation and interaction via blog posts and online workshop discussions.
+This course also focuses on the design and production of interactive storytelling, so you will be assessed on your ability to apply tools, concepts and techniques of different types of interactive media to produce effective and affecting narratives of original conception and artistic power.
+Lastly, the course demands participation and interaction via blog posts, in-class discussions and constructive workshop feedback.

 Upon completion of this third-year writing course, students should be able to: